iptch/go-techbier-2024/slides/theory.md

 Look around the project and check out the file `pokeapi/api.go`.

 You will find instructions in the code.
+We have added a test in `pokeapi/api_test.go`, check it out and run it with `go test ./...`.

 We will continue in about _20 minutes_.